seredot/kepler-22t/README.md

 ## Notes

-- Tested on MacOS terminal only.
+- Tested on MacOS iterm2 only.